AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `ExcoLink` app and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ExcoLink` app and
+the **Actor** is the `user`, unless specified otherwise)

 #### UC1: Add Member

-- **Primary Actor:** Exco member
-- **Preconditions:**
+**Preconditions:**
 - Application is running
 - User is at the command input interface

-- **MSS:**
+**MSS:**
 1. User enters a valid `add n/NAME p/PHONE e/EMAIL` command.
 2. System validates all fields.
 3. System checks for duplicates.
 4. System adds the new member.
 5. System confirms successful addition.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Missing or invalid parameter → System displays error.
 - 1b.
 Duplicate detected → System rejects entry.
 - 1c.
 Unknown prefix → System displays error.

-- **Guarantees:**
+**Guarantees:**
 - Member is stored if input is valid and unique.

+---

 #### UC2: Remove Member

-- **Primary Actor:** Exco member
-- **Preconditions:**
+**Preconditions:**
 - Member list is not empty

-- **MSS:**
+**MSS:**
 1. User enters `remove INDEX`.
 2. System validates the index.
 3. System deletes the member.
 4. System confirms removal.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Invalid or out-of-range index → System displays error.
 - 1b.
 Empty list → System displays error.

-- **Guarantees:**
+**Guarantees:**
 - The specified member is removed.

+---

 #### UC3: View a Member

-- **Primary Actor:** Exco member
-- **Preconditions:**
+**Preconditions:**
 - At least one member exists

-- **MSS:**
+**MSS:**
 1. User enters `view INDEX`.
 2. System validates the index.
 3. System displays the member’s full information.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Invalid or out-of-range index → System displays error.

-- **Guarantees:**
+**Guarantees:**
 - Member details are displayed.

+---

 #### UC4: View All Members

-- **Primary Actor:** Exco member
+**Preconditions:**
-- **Preconditions:** None
+- None

-- **MSS:**
+**MSS:**
 1. User enters `list`.
 2. System retrieves and displays all members.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Empty list → System displays “No members found.”

-- **Guarantees:**
+**Guarantees:**
 - All members are displayed.

+---

 #### UC5: Create Sub-Committee

-- **Primary Actor:** Exco member
+**Preconditions:**
-- **Preconditions:** None
+- None

-- **MSS:**
+**MSS:**
 1. User enters `subcom sc/NAME`.
 2. System validates the name.
 3. System checks for duplicates.
 4. System creates the sub-committee and confirms.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Invalid name → System displays error.
 - 1b.
 Duplicate name → System displays error.

-- **Guarantees:**
+**Guarantees:**
 - Sub-committee is stored and available for use.

+---

 #### UC6: Assign Member to Sub-Committee

-- **Primary Actor:** Exco member
-- **Preconditions:**
+**Preconditions:**
 - Member exists
 - Sub-committee exists

-- **MSS:**
+**MSS:**
 1. User enters `assign-subcom INDEX sc/SUB-COMMITTEE`.
 2. System validates index and sub-committee.
 3. System assigns member to sub-committee and confirms.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Invalid index → System displays error.
 - 1b.
 Sub-committee not found → System displays error.

-- **Guarantees:**
+**Guarantees:**
 - Member is linked to the specified sub-committee.

+---

 #### UC7: View Members in Sub-Committee

-- **Primary Actor:** Exco member
-- **Preconditions:**
+**Preconditions:**
 - Sub-committee exists

-- **MSS:**
+**MSS:**
 1. User enters `subcom-list sc/SUB-COMMITTEE`.
 2. System validates the sub-committee.
 3. System retrieves and displays members assigned.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Sub-committee not found → System displays error.
 - 1b.
 No members in sub-committee → System displays empty message.

-- **Guarantees:**
+**Guarantees:**
 - Members in the sub-committee are displayed.

+---

 #### UC8: Create Role

-- **Primary Actor:** Exco member
+**Preconditions:**
-- **Preconditions:** None
+- None

-- **MSS:**
+**MSS:**
 1. User enters `role r/ROLE`.
 2. System validates the role name.
 3. System checks for duplicates.
 4. System creates the role and confirms.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Invalid role name → System displays error.
 - 1b.
 Duplicate role → System displays error.

-- **Guarantees:**
+**Guarantees:**
 - New role is stored and available for assignment.

+---

 #### UC9: Assign Member to Role

-- **Primary Actor:** Exco member
-- **Preconditions:**
+**Preconditions:**
 - Member exists
 - Role exists

-- **MSS:**
+**MSS:**
 1. User enters `assign-role INDEX r/ROLE`.
 2. System validates index and role.
 3. System assigns the role to the member and confirms.

-- **Alternative Flows:**
+**Extensions:**
 - 1a.
 Invalid index → System displays error.
 - 1b.
 Role not found → System displays error.

-- **Guarantees:**
+**Guarantees:**
 - Member is associated with the specified role.

 ### Non-Functional Requirements